-While some services give you only a few templates, for instance, Wix has more than 500.
+While some services give you only a few templates, Wix has more than 500.
 Its built-in image editor has 40 Instagram-style filters.
 The blog supports 26 languages.
 The App Market has more than 200 widgets for enhancing your site and integrating third-party sites and services.

 Looking to build a web store?
 Wix has plenty of e-commerce templates, too.
 And the company doesn't have any transaction fees on your sales (whereas Weebly, for example, charges 3% on some accounts).